rezervemoney/gitbooks/README.md

 # Welcome

-Welcome to the RZR Protocol documentation.
+Welcome to the Rezerve Money documentation.
 Here you’ll find everything you need to know about RZR, our dynamic currency, and DrDre, its governance and insurance token.
 Together, they form a two-token system designed to keep digital assets both liquid and efficiently allocated, while providing robust safeguards against treasury shortfalls.

 By integrating continuous self-assessment and taxation mechanisms, RZR ensures that assets are held by those who value them most, promoting active participation and reducing speculative hoarding.